karamani/capistrano-phpcachetool/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-## Installing composer as part of a deployment
+## Installing cachetool as part of a deployment

 Add the following to deploy.rb to manage the installation of cachetool during deployment (cachetool.phar is install in the shared path).